cherrisimo/oekolopoly-rl/README.md

     └── ppo
     └── ...
 ```
-If not done `logs` stores the newly trained agents per default.
+If not done, `logs` stores the newly trained agents per default.

 ### Train an agent: